Cheng-Xue/Hi-Phy/README.md

 ## 3. Task generator
 <a name="Task-generator"/></a>
-We develop a task generator that can generate tasks for task templates we designed.
-The designed task templates can be found in
+We develop a task generator that can generate tasks for the task templates we designed.<br>
 To run the task generator:<br>
     1. Go to ```tasks/task_generator``` <br>
     2. Copy the task templates that you want to generate tasks into the ```task_generator\input``` folder (the level templates can be found in ```tasks/task_templates``` folder) <br>